 Meeja Law, written by Judith Townend, is about media law and ethics for online publishers, with a specific focus on English law.

-I am a freelance journalist and researcher based at City University London’s centre for law, justice and journalism, looking at legal restraints on the media, particularly the pre-publication process.
+My PhD research, based at City University London’s centre for law, justice and journalism, looks at legal restraints on the media, particularly the pre-publication process.
 I’m also very interested in opening up courts data and information.
 You can read more about my research here.

 I helped set up the successful ‘Hacks and Hacker Hack Day’ UK & Ireland tour for the data mining site Scraperwiki, a winner of the Knight News Challenge 2011.
 I have written for BBC College of Journalism, Global Voices Online, Inforrm, the Guardian, the Media Standards Trust blog, Index on Censorship and Insite.
 In 2010 I was involved with the citizen-led campaign to End Child Detention Now.